PistonDevelopers/rust-empty/README.md

 ###Goals

-* Work on Linux and Mac OS X
+* Work on Linux, Mac OS X and Mingw on Windows
 * Convention by 'best practice' of Rust community
 * Features are optional, non-interfering and gives informative output
 * Integrate with other tools from Rust community

 ###Non-Goals

-* Windows support
+* Replace Cargo, the Rust package manager
 * Backward compatibility
 * Require any sort of internal configuration
-* Replace other tools, such as package management

 ##Usage